seangtkelley/seangtkelley.github.io/_posts/2019-01-07-asana-revisited.md

 <div id="525466ec-901c-4a1e-a061-851ffdf75b9f" style="height: 525px; width: 100%;" class="plotly-graph-div"></div><script type="text/javascript">Plotly.newPlot("525466ec-901c-4a1e-a061-851ffdf75b9f", [{"marker": {"color": "rgba(63, 81, 191, 1.0)"}, "name": "Old Data", "x": [1, 0, 2, 4, 3, 5, 7, 6, 11, 8, 10, 12, 9, 15, 29, 13, 17, 14, 23, 16, 22, 19, 21, 27, 25, 26], "y": [0.22371967654986524, 0.1940700808625337, 0.13881401617250674, 0.09164420485175202, 0.09164420485175202, 0.0660377358490566, 0.0431266846361186, 0.03234501347708895, 0.018867924528301886, 0.01752021563342318, 0.012129380053908356, 0.01078167115902965, 0.01078167115902965, 0.009433962264150943, 0.008086253369272238, 0.006738544474393531, 0.004043126684636119, 0.004043126684636119, 0.0026954177897574125, 0.0026954177897574125, 0.0026954177897574125, 0.0026954177897574125, 0.0013477088948787063, 0.0013477088948787063, 0.0013477088948787063, 0.0013477088948787063], "type": "bar", "uid": "c179531e-5497-437a-9179-478a8508f976"}, {"marker": {"color": "rgba(33, 150, 255, 1.0)"}, "name": "Fall 18", "x": [3, 1, 0, 2, 7, 4, 5, 9, 6, 12, 13, 11, 8, 14, 17, 19, 20, 27, 15, 25], "y": [0.16666666666666666, 0.15833333333333333, 0.125, 0.1, 0.08333333333333333, 0.075, 0.058333333333333334, 0.03333333333333333, 0.03333333333333333, 0.03333333333333333, 0.016666666666666666, 0.016666666666666666, 0.016666666666666666, 0.016666666666666666, 0.016666666666666666, 0.016666666666666666, 0.008333333333333333, 0.008333333333333333, 0.008333333333333333, 0.008333333333333333], "type": "bar", "uid": "0370f679-0f2c-45b5-86bf-57513ee42599"}], {"barmode": "group"}, {"showLink": true, "linkText": "Export to plot.ly"});</script><script type="text/javascript">window.addEventListener("resize", function(){window._Plotly.Plots.resize(document.getElementById("525466ec-901c-4a1e-a061-851ffdf75b9f"));});</script>

 Now this is interesting!
 For the most part, the time it takes me to complete tasks seems to have remained relatively the same.
 However, this semester it seems I create more tasks that take around a week to complete.
-In addition, I made less tasks that were completed in the same day.
+In addition, I made less tasks that were completed on the same day.

 Next, like last time, let's see if we can figure out what type of tasks usually take longer to complete.
 I will once again use the fantastic [word_cloud library](http://amueller.github.io/word_cloud/index.html) by [amueller](http://amueller.github.io/).